Tuesday, January 31, 2017

 I, Robot

-I reconnected with the Russian mysticism, as some call it, thanks to a pile of books for sale at Multnomah Meeting.
-I've since traced prior ownership, of these four volumes, from a set of six, by Maurice Nicoll, Friend Marson ("the Marsonite" I sometimes call him, a Peace Corps vet).
+I reconnected with Russian mysticism, as some call it, thanks to a pile of books for sale at Multnomah Meeting.
+I've since traced prior ownership, of these four volumes, from a set of six, by Maurice Nicoll, to Friend Marson ("the Marsonite" I sometimes call him, a Peace Corps vet).

 I'm referring to Psychological Commentaries by the Scottish Jungian, also a disciple of one "Dr. O" i.e. P. D. Ouspensky.
 Where did Dr. O enter our story before?
 In Linda Dalrymple Henderson's book, about non-Euclidean geometry and modern art.
 Ouspensky was branding around 4D, an icon which the young Bucky Fuller took on as well.
 Einstein was flying this banner.
 The 20th Century was looking propitious.